Endurance Wealth Management Inc. Acquires 309 Shares of The Procter & Gamble Company (NYSE:PG)

-Endurance Wealth Management Inc. grew its holdings in shares of The Procter & Gamble Company (NYSE:PG – Get Rating) by 1.0% during the second quarter, according to its most recent 13F filing with the SEC.
-The institutional investor owned 30,891 shares of the company’s stock after buying an additional 309 shares during the period.
-Endurance Wealth Management Inc.’s holdings in Procter & Gamble were worth $4,442,000 as of its most recent filing with the SEC.
+Endurance Wealth Management Inc. grew its holdings in The Procter & Gamble Company (NYSE:PG – Get Rating) by 1.0% during the 2nd quarter, according to its most recent filing with the Securities and Exchange Commission.
+The fund owned 30,891 shares of the company’s stock after purchasing an additional 309 shares during the quarter.
+Endurance Wealth Management Inc.’s holdings in Procter & Gamble were worth $4,442,000 at the end of the most recent reporting period.

-A number of other institutional investors and hedge funds have also recently modified their holdings of PG.
-Win Advisors Inc. boosted its holdings in shares of Procter & Gamble by 91.5% during the 2nd quarter.
-Win Advisors Inc. now owns 180 shares of the company’s stock worth $26,000 after buying an additional 86 shares in the last quarter.
-Lansing Street Advisors purchased a new stake in Procter & Gamble in the 1st quarter valued at $37,000.
-Western Pacific Wealth Management LP purchased a new stake in Procter & Gamble in the 4th quarter valued at $40,000.
-Dravo Bay LLC purchased a new stake in Procter & Gamble in the 1st quarter valued at $40,000.
-Finally, Retirement Group LLC raised its position in Procter & Gamble by 48.2% in the 1st quarter.
-Retirement Group LLC now owns 283 shares of the company’s stock valued at $43,000 after buying an additional 92 shares during the last quarter.
-63.45% of the stock is currently owned by institutional investors.
+Several other hedge funds also recently modified their holdings of PG.
+Cloverfields Capital Group LP boosted its stake in shares of Procter & Gamble by 8.2% in the 4th quarter.
+Cloverfields Capital Group LP now owns 19,621 shares of the company’s stock valued at $3,210,000 after purchasing an additional 1,488 shares during the last quarter.
+CIBC World Markets Inc. raised its position in shares of Procter & Gamble by 5.4% in the 4th quarter.
+CIBC World Markets Inc. now owns 364,445 shares of the company’s stock valued at $59,616,000 after acquiring an additional 18,563 shares during the period.
+Chilton Capital Management LLC raised its position in shares of Procter & Gamble by 1.3% in the 4th quarter.
+Chilton Capital Management LLC now owns 154,308 shares of the company’s stock valued at $25,242,000 after acquiring an additional 1,931 shares during the period.
+Cary Street Partners Investment Advisory LLC raised its position in shares of Procter & Gamble by 61.8% in the 4th quarter.
+Cary Street Partners Investment Advisory LLC now owns 4,479 shares of the company’s stock valued at $733,000 after acquiring an additional 1,711 shares during the period.
+Finally, Monetary Management Group Inc. raised its position in shares of Procter & Gamble by 8.8% in the 4th quarter.
+Monetary Management Group Inc. now owns 17,000 shares of the company’s stock valued at $2,781,000 after acquiring an additional 1,375 shares during the period.
+Institutional investors own 63.45% of the company’s stock.

 Procter & Gamble Cuts Dividend

-The firm also recently declared a quarterly dividend, which was paid on Monday, August 15th.
-Shareholders of record on Friday, July 22nd were issued a $0.913 dividend.
+The company also recently announced a quarterly dividend, which was paid on Monday, August 15th.
+Investors of record on Friday, July 22nd were paid a $0.913 dividend.
 The ex-dividend date was Thursday, July 21st.
 This represents a $3.65 annualized dividend and a dividend yield of 2.89%.
-Procter & Gamble’s payout ratio is currently 62.82%.
+Procter & Gamble’s dividend payout ratio is presently 62.82%.

 The Procter & Gamble Company provides branded consumer packaged goods worldwide.
 It operates through five segments: Beauty; Grooming; Health Care; Fabric & Home Care; and Baby, Feminine & Family Care.
 The Beauty segment offers conditioners, shampoos, styling aids, and treatments under the Head & Shoulders, Herbal Essences, Pantene, and Rejoice brands; and antiperspirants and deodorants, personal cleansing, and skin care products under the Olay, Old Spice, Safeguard, Secret, and SK-II brands.